LSU-UE4/UE5-Level-Design/long-jump/README.md

 ##### `Step 1.`\|`SUU&G`|:small_blue_diamond:

 Lets move to an empty side of the level where you will put the platforms.
-Duplicate a new title on top of that area and call it `Jump Ramps`.
+Duplicate a new title on top of that area and call it `Long Jumps`.
 Create a new folder called `Jump Ramps` in the **World Outliner** and move the text into it.
 Rename the text appropriately.

 ![alt_text](images/.jpg)